-- Foundation PEEP is based on the assumption that parental engagement and active participation in learning is important for children's early social, emotional and cognitive development. - During the course of Foundation PEEP parents learn age-specific skills for supporting their children's early learning and social and emotional development; children are involved in activities which promote their development, such as listening, talking, and playing. - In the short-term, Foundation PEEP aims to improve children's self-esteem and their positive dispositions to learn (perseverance, curiosity, and confidence). - In the longer-term, Foundation PEEP aims to improve children's educational achievement (children's literacy and numeracy development), as well as children's pro-social behaviour.
+- Foundation PEEP is based on the assumption that parental engagement and active participation in learning is important for children's early social, emotional and cognitive development. - Parents experiencing economic and social disadvantage may have more difficulty supporting their children's early learning at home and at school. - During the course of Foundation PEEP, parents learn age-specific skills for supporting their children's early learning and social and emotional development; children are involved in activities which promote their development, such as listening, talking, and playing. - In the short-term, Foundation PEEP aims to improve children's self-esteem and their positive dispositions to learn (perseverance, curiosity, and confidence). - In the longer-term, Foundation PEEP aims to improve children's educational achievement (children's literacy and numeracy development), as well as children's pro-social behaviour.